Resilient Distributed Optimization for Multi-Agent Cyberphysical Systems: Problem Formulation

 We consider a multi-agent system of $n$ agents communicating over a network, which is represented by an undirected graph, $\mathbb{G}=(\mathbb{V},\mathbb{E})$.
 The node set $\mathbb{V}=\{1,\hdots,n\}$ represents the agents and the edge set $\mathbb{E}\subset\mathbb{V}\times\mathbb{V}$ represents the set of communication links, with $\{i,j\}\in\mathbb{E}$ indicating that agents $i$ and $j$ are connected.
 We denote by $\NN_i$ the set of neighbors of agent $i$, that is $\NN_i\triangleq \{j:\{i,j\}\in\mathbb{E}\}$.

 We study the case where an unknown subset of the agents is malicious and the trustworthy agents are learning which neighbors they can trust.
-Thus, $\mathbb{V}=\LL\cup\MM$ where $\mathcal{L}$ is the set of legitimate agents that execute computational tasks and share their data truthfully, while $\mathcal{M}$ denotes the set of agents that are not truthful. {\it The sets $\mathcal{L}$ and $\mathcal{M}$ are just modeling artifacts, and none of the legitimate agents knows if it has malicious neighbors or not, at any time.} Throughout the paper, we will use the subscripts $\LL$ and $\MM$ to denote the various quantities related to legitimate and malicious agents, respectively.
+Thus, $\mathbb{V}=\LL\cup\MM$ where $\mathcal{L}$ is the nonempty and finite set of legitimate agents that execute computational tasks and share their data truthfully, while $\mathcal{M}$ denotes a finite set of agents that are not truthful. {\it The sets $\mathcal{L}$ and $\mathcal{M}$ are defined solely for the sake of analysis, and none of the legitimate agents knows if it has malicious neighbors, or not, at any time.} Throughout the paper, we will use the subscripts $\LL$ and $\MM$ to denote the various quantities related to legitimate and malicious agents, respectively.

 We are interested in a general distributed optimization problem, where the legitimate agents aim at optimizing a common objective whereas the malicious agents try to impair the legitimate agents by malicious injections of harmful data.
 The aim of the legitimate agents is to minimize distributively the sum of their objective functions over a constraint set $\XX\subset\mathbb{R}^d$, i.e.,